kaipokrandt/Software-Engineering-Project-LTAG-/README.md

 Make sure to have postgresql installed, and have a database set up with a table named players.
 The players table should have 4 columns, 1st being id, then codename, hardwareID and team.

-All you must do is download our files, make sure you have java installed, then, in your user terminal, run the following code
+All you must do is download our files, make sure you have java installed, then, in your user terminal, navigate to the programs directory, then run the following code.

+Use cd ~/ExampleDirectory with "ExampleDirectory" being the area you downloaded it to.

+For example, cd ~/Downloads/Software-Engineering-Project-LTAG-

+Then,

 TO RUN:
 *****************